-Location Request Existing Planning Policy/ Regional Plan Review Considerations Summary of Public Staff Recommendation Comment al Council approval and public engagement required) Bedford Commons, Bedford (C001) C001: Request from Fathom Studio on behalf of BANC Group to allow residential development in a private business park (PIDs 00416222, 41214404, 41214370, 41240276, 00428458) 41214404, 41214370, 41240276, 00428458) Under the Regional Plan, the lands are within the Business/ Industrial Sub-designation, and designated and zoned for industrial and commercial use under the Bedford Secondary Municipal Planning Strategy The Industrial Employment Lands Strategy anticipated that Bedford Commons would accommodate non-industrial uses based on recent development trends, land use permissions and developer interest, and therefore these lands were not included as part of HRM's supply of industrial employment lands Mobility Considerations There is benefit to providing residential units close to existing jobs at Bedford Commons.
+Location Request Existing Planning Policy/ Regional Plan Review Considerations Summary of Public Comment Requests that wi ill require a future plan amendment process (Regiona al Council approval and public engagement required) Bedford Commons, Bedford (C001) C001: Request from Fathom Studio on behalf of BANC Group to allow residential development in a private business park (PIDs 00416222, 41214404, 41214370, 41240276, 00428458) Under the Regional Plan, the lands are within the Business/ Industrial Sub-designation, and designated and zoned for industrial and commercial use under the Bedford Secondary Municipal Planning Strategy The Industrial Employment Lands Strategy anticipated that Bedford Commons would accommodate non-industrial uses based on recent development trends, land use permissions and developer interest, and therefore these lands were not included as part of HRM's supply of industrial employment lands Mobility Considerations There is benefit to providing residential units close to existing jobs at Bedford Commons.
 However, reviewed against IMP principles, there is a risk that this area could develop as a vehicle-centric community due to its proximity to the future Burnside Connector and the lack of existing active transportation and transit connections.
-This risk can be mitigated by improving active transportation and transit connections.
-The Active Transportation Priorities Plan envisions a "Desired Bikeway" on Duke Street and Rocky Lake Drive, which would connect to the planned active transportation against the Bedford Highway.
+This risk can be mitigated by improving active transportation Priorities Plan envisions a "Desired Bikeway" on Duke Street and Rocky Lake Drive, which would connect to the planned active transportation facilities along the Bedford Highway.
 Potential active transportation upgrades across the 102 interchange are being considered as part of the Burnside Connector design.
 The Cobequid Terminal is within ~1.5kms of the site, however the site is inaccessible from the site due to inadequate pedestrian infrastructure.
-There is a Park & Ride lot at the terminal which could encourage residents of the proposed development to commute by transit.
+There is a Park &amp; Ride lot at the terminal which could encourage residents of the proposed development to commute by transit.
 As currently planned, transit service is likely not sufficient to create a well-connected community or to encourage residents to take transit instead of their vehicles.
-Local Route 88 runs along Duke Street and Damascus Road is the only route that will be within an accessible walking distance (0-750m) from the proposed development, consideration should be given to opportunities to improve transit connections between the propos No comments received Amendments proposed with this report, with further amendments to be considered during Phase 4: - This report recommends proposed amendments to the Regional Plan to identify Bedford Commons as an opportunity site where a mixed-use residential/ commercial development will be planned (Attachment A).
-Future development will require a further plan amendment process.
-The proposed Regional Plan policy identifies criteria that should be considered during this process including: a) that the proposal envisions a mixed-use neighbourhood that will provide a range of housing types, places of employment, and services where daily needs of residents can be met; b) the relationship of the site to surrounding uses and neighbourhoods, including the existing commercial and industrial development in the area; c) overall development densities and building massing; d) the classes of land uses permitted; e) phasing of development; f) the use and conservation of energy; g) the adequacy of public parks, open spaces and community recreation facilities that meet the objectives of this Plan and the Halifax Green Network Plan; h) the proposed transportation network and the need for any on-site transit facilities; and i) applicable direction contained in the Regional Plan and Council approved Priority Plans.
-The applicant intends to submit additional information regarding their proposal for this site.
-Staff will consider whether further policy and zoning regulations can be established as part of Phase 4 of the Regional Plan Review to allow future development of this site.
+Local Route 88 runs along Duke Street and Damascus Road is the only route that will be within an accessible walking distance (0-750m) from the proposed development.
+Route 88 currently runs at one-hour intervals, which is not planned to change under the Moving Forward Together Plan.
+In planning this development, No comments received Amendments to be consider This report Plan to ider mixed-use (Attachmer Future develop proposed Region considered dur a) that the pro- provide a ra- services with b) the relation including that area; c) overall dev d) the classes e) phasing of f) the use and g) the adequal recreation that Halifax Gree h) the propose transit facili i) applicable approved F The applicant in proposal for thi zoning regulation Plan Review to s proposed with this report, with further amendments lered during Phase 4: